orivann/aquapump-app/docs/operations.md

 3. Cluster add-ons via Helm (`ingress-nginx`, `cert-manager`, `Argo CD`, cluster-autoscaler).
 4. IAM roles/policies for GitHub OIDC plus Amazon ECR (see `trust-policy.json`, `ecr-policy.json`).

-When bootstrapping a new environment, run Terraform first, then apply the Argo CD Applications from `../aquapump-gitops/applications` so the workloads sync automatically.
+When bootstrapping a new environment, run Terraform first, then apply the Argo CD AppProject and ApplicationSet from `../aquapump-gitops/applications` so the workloads sync automatically.

 ## 7. Secrets Management